Overview

 How the Procedure Works

-We remove the trapezium, the small wrist bone the thumb sits on, through a small incision on the back of the thumb.
-We take all of it.
-Leaving part behind reliably brings the symptoms back as the remnant wears down.
+We remove the trapezium (a trapeziectomy), the small wrist bone the thumb sits on, through a small incision on the back of the thumb.
+We take all of it; a remnant left behind can wear down and allow symptoms to return.
 Once the space is clear, we hold the thumb bone in place with a small implant instead of one of your own tendons.
 A strong surgical stitch is passed through the thumb bone and anchored to the neighboring index bone with small buttons.
-This holds the thumb in position so pinch strength is preserved while the tissue around it heals.
+This supports the thumb's position while the tissue around it heals.

 When to Consider Thumb CMC Arthroplasty